sonyccd/roboclaw_ros/README.md

 # roboclaw_ros
 This is the ROS driver for the Roboclaw motor controllers. http://www.ionmc.com/

+## Before you begin
+Before you get using this package you need to calibrate the velocity PID on the Roboclaw.
+This will requare the installation of the free software [IonMotion](http://downloads.ionmc.com/software/IonMotion/ionmotion.htm) (Windows only).
+You do not need to tune for position just velocity.

+From the user manual:
+>IonMotion includes the option to autotune velocity and or position values.
+To use these options you should first make sure your encoder and motor are running in the correct direction and that basic PWM control of the motor works as expected.
+To do this go to the PWM Settings screen in IonMotion.
+Slide the motor slider up to start moving the motor forward.
+Check the encoder is increasing in value.
+If it is not either reverse the motor wires or the encoder wires.

+>If you are using autotune for Position control you must first set the motors QPPS value.
+Unlike Velocity autotune the QPPS value will not be automatically measured.
+This is because most position control systems have a limited range of movement.
+Once you have manually set the motors QPPS value(eg the maximum speed the motor can run at) you can continue with Position autotuning.

+>Then just click the autotune button for the motor you want to tune.
+The autotune function will try to determine the best settings for the motor.
+In the Velocity settings window it will autotune for velocity.
+In the Position Settings window you have the option to tune a simple PD position controller, a PID position controller or a cascaded Position/Velocity controller(PIV).
+The cascaded tune will determine both the velocity and position values for the motor but still requires the QPPS be manually set for the motor before starting.
+Autotune functions usually return reasonable values but in most cases you will still need to manually adjust them for optimum performance.

 ## Usage
 This is just a folder that contains the driver.
 You can clone it into your catkin workspace.
 ```bash